soundcloud/lhm/README.markdown

 changes is fast and easy.

 That is until your tables grow to millions of records.
-At this point, the locking nature of `ALTER TABLE` may take your site down for an hour our more while critical tables are migrated.
+At this point, the locking nature of `ALTER TABLE` may take your site down for an hour or more while critical tables are migrated.
 In order to avoid this, developers begin to design around the problem by introducing join tables or moving the data into another layer.
 Development gets less and less agile as tables grow and